rohilshah95/BotsUp/AcceptanceTesting.md

 ### User Acceptance Test Cases

-#### Use Case 1
+#### Test Case 1
-Test Case ID: 001

-Test Priority: High

-Module Name: BotsUp Use Case 1

-Test Title: Perform code analysis on source file.
+**Title**: Perform code analysis on source file.

-Description: Check if the bot performs static code analysis on source file.
+Description: This test case verifies if the bot performs static code analysis on an uploaded source file and returns the list of issues if any.

-Test designed by: BotsUp Team

-Test designed date: 11/26/2017

-Pre-condition: User has access to slack, logs into slack as the admin (due to limitations of Slack API only the admin can upload files as a direct message and every other user has to upload the file to a channel) and accesses the chat bot window .
+Pre-condition: User has access to slack, logs into slack as the admin (due to limitations of Slack API only the admin can upload files as a direct message and every other user has to upload the file to a channel and mention the bot using '@') and accesses the chat bot window .

 | Step  | Test Steps  | Test Data  | Expected Result
 | ------------- | ------------  |  ------------ | ----------